SH99999/RadioScale/archive/chatgpt/radioscale_chatgpt_onboarding_v1.md

 # RadioScale — ChatGPT Onboarding v1

 ## Purpose
 Use this file to onboard a new ChatGPT chat for RadioScale.
+You need the Github connector in the session.

 ## Repo truth
 - `main` is the only truth.